cloudfoundry-community/bosh-vault/README.md

 director are in the `local-dev` directory.

 ### Option 1: All-In-One Test Deploys
- 1. Make sure your binary is already running in another terminal window using `make run`
- 1. Run `make test-deploy-redis` to spin up a local director configured to talk with the locally running vault-cfcs binary if one doesn't exist and deploy redis using a generated password
+ 1. Run `make bosh-lite` to setup a local bosh-lite director running UAA and configured to communicate with a local vault-cfcs binary
+ 1. Run `make run` to start the config server
+ 1. Run `make test-deploy-redis` to deploy redis using a generated password

 ### Option 2: Just The Director
- 1. Make sure your binary is already running in another terminal window using `make run`
- 1. Run `make bosh-lite` to spin up a local director configured to talk with the locally running vault-cfcs binary
+ 1. Run `make bosh-lite` to setup a local bosh-lite director running UAA and configured to communicate with a local vault-cfcs binary
+ 1. Run `make run` to start the config server
  1. Run `eval $(./bin/blite env-eval)` to seed your terminal's environment with the credentials of your local bosh director so you can use standard `bosh` commands

 ### Option 3: Blite/vault-cfcs Power User